infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/India - Service Providers to CCIs/Aftercare Model_Prerana.md

 p.
 14

-On completion of 18 years of age, an individual leaving care is restored to their parents/guardians, as far as possible.
+- On completion of 18 years of age, an individual leaving care is restored to their parents/guardians, as far as possible.
 Admission to Aftercare residential facilities is provided only to those youth who are orphans, or do not want to return t o the biological family, or for whom it is not safe to return to the biological family.
-However, the non - residential aftercare services for personal, social and vocational guidance should be made available to all the youth exiting the CCIs until they are 2 1 years of age, based on their Individual Care Plan (ICP).
-Youth exiting institutions for children with mental or physical disabilities, run under the Department of Social Justice/Welfare, should also be eligible for the “After Care Programme” run under th e Integrated Child Protection Scheme (ICPS) after due verification and certification by the CWC.
+- However, the non - residential aftercare services for personal, social and vocational guidance should be made available to all the youth exiting the CCIs until they are 2 1 years of age, based on their Individual Care Plan (ICP).
+- Youth exiting institutions for children with mental or physical disabilities, run under the Department of Social Justice/Welfare, should also be eligible for the “After Care Programme” run under th e Integrated Child Protection Scheme (ICPS) after due verification and certification by the CWC.

-p.
-15

-● Enable such children's smooth transition from childhood to adulthood by participation in the community life; ● Develop qualifications and skills for apprenticeship/jobs/livelihood/entrepreneurship for socio - economic self - reliance; ● Develop life skills for self - esteem, emotional intelligence, communication skills and relationship skills; and ● Develop day - to - day living skills, and citizenship rights and responsibilities for the youth such as financial literacy, identity documents, etc. ● Ensure that the youth leaving care is freed of any stigma attached to their association with the juvenile justice system.
+- Enable such children's smooth transition from childhood to adulthood by participation in the community life;
+- Develop qualifications and skills for apprenticeship/jobs/livelihood/entrepreneurship for socio - economic self - reliance;
+- Develop life skills for self - esteem, emotional intelligence, communication skills and relationship skills; and
+- Develop day - to - day living skills, and citizenship rights and responsibilities for the youth such as financial literacy, identity documents, etc.
+- Ensure that the youth leaving care is freed of any stigma attached to their association with the juvenile justice system.

 Mahar ashtra State Rules 2018 According to the Maharashtra Rules, the State Government shall provide education, employable skills, placements, as well as a place to stay as part of the “After Care Programme” for children who leave the CCI on attaining 18 years o f age.
 Rule 27(7) lists the services provided under the “aftercare programme”: (1) aftercare home (AH); (2) community group housing or group home (GH) on a temporary basis for groups of six to eight persons.
 Both these services are shelter based — the most urgent and common need of young adults leaving the JJ system.